opentok/opentok-react/README.md

 1. `npm install`
 1. Modify code in `src/`
 1. `npm run build`
-1. Check that `dist/opentok-react.js` has been updated.
+1. Check that files in `dist/` have been updated.

 ## Tests